Oral contraceptives: Things to know before you pop the pill

 I forgot to take my birth control pill.
 What should I do?

 • Combined pill: If you forget to take one dose of your pill, take it as soon as you remember and take the next pill at the usual time (even if it means that you take 2 tablets on the same day).
-If you have missed two tablets in a row in the first or second week, take two pills on the day you remember it and two tablets on the next day and then continue to take 1 tablet per day for the rest of the cycle.
+If you have missed two tablets in a row in the first or second week, take two pills on the day you remember them and take two tablets on the next day and then continue to take one tablet per day for the rest of the cycle.
 Use additional contraception such as condoms for the next 7 days.
 Check the package information leaflet for accurate information on how to handle missed doses.

 • Mini pill: Take the missed dose when you remember it and take the next pill at the usual time.
 Use additional contraceptives for the next 7 days.